IorioD/MTD-manager-console/README.md

    ```
    after row 35.
 4. in `add-deployment.js` update the function `isValidStrategy` (row 14) adding the number of the new technique
-5. in `MTDStrategyService` add the new related thread to activate the service itself upon startup with
+5. in `MTDStrategyService.java` add the new related thread to activate the service itself upon startup with
    ```sh
    new Thread(classNameService, "name_alias").start();
    ```